Kianyaa/CS2-map-text-translator/README.md

 - Export Workshop_ID and Workshop Name in json
 - Using Google Translate API for translate

+> [!IMPORTANT]
+> This script support only translate Chinese to English only!

 ## Requirements

 - [Python](https://www.python.org/downloads/) (version 3.9.11 atleast)
+- All dependencies in `requirements.txt`

 ## Installation

-Install [python](https://www.python.org/downloads/) and then download this [repository](https://github.com/Kianyaa/CS2-map-text-translator/archive/refs/heads/main.zip), Extract the zip file in any folder and run `batch.bat` file to install all Python dependencies in this script are required, The translate script will run automatically after installed dependencies
+Install [python](https://www.python.org/downloads/) and then download this [repository](https://github.com/Kianyaa/CS2-map-text-translator/archive/refs/heads/main.zip), Extract the zip file in any folder and run `install.bat` file to install all Python dependencies in this script are required, The translate script will run automatically after installed dependencies

+> [!NOTE]
+> `install.bat` file will automatically create virtual environment and activate it for you

 > [!WARNING]
-> If you have a problem with installing dependencies while running batch file
+> If you have a problem with installing dependencies while running install batch file
 >
-> Try to run `pip install pandas requests beautifulsoup4 googletrans` in CMD
+> Try to run `pip install pandas requests beautifulsoup4 googletrans` in any bash shell

 or you can see all libraries using in `requirements.txt`